-Pathways is especially designed for students who are interested in apprenticeships or traineeships, employment, or full-time TAFE when they leave school.
+Preparation work and training is especially designed for students who are interested in apprenticeships or traineeships, employment, or full-time TAFE when they leave school.
 Students undertake Occupational Health and Safety Training, study the world of work, and prepare for interviews with employers.